The flavor of this Masala Chai recipe is herbal, peppery and sweet, and it manages a depth of flavor that is both bold and delicate.

 - pinch of sea salt

-Instead of throwing away the leftover vanilla pod I recommend adding if to your sugar jar to create a wonderful vanilla scented sugar.
+- Instead of throwing away the leftover vanilla pod I recommend adding if to your sugar jar to create wonderful vanilla scented sugar.